greeneg/Net-EtcDv2/README.md

 Additionally, this module can manage users and roles, which govern the access rights to the key/value heirarchy.

+** NOTE **: This module is undef heavy development!
+Right now it can do the the following:

+- Create and Destroy directories
+- Stat items and list their ACLs
+- List items and children

+** TODO **:
+- Better test tree recursion
+- Create, read, delete, and modify keys
+- Create, list, delete, and modify users
+- Create, list, modify, and delete roles

 ## INSTALLATION

 To install this module, run the following commands: